 Our Location in Relation to the Canal Network

-We are located on the Ashby Canal which joins the Coventry canal at Marston Junction.
+Midland Mallard are located on the Ashby Canal which joins the Coventry canal at Marston Junction.
 Access to the Coventry basin is a few miles down the Coventry canal, past Hawksbury Junction.
-We are one of the closest Narrowboat hire companies to Hawksbury Junction and the Atherstone flight.
-We are located on the Ashby Canal Network which can be seen on the map below, more details of how long it takes to navigate through the canal system can be found at the following website CanalplanAC.
+Firstly, Midland Mallard are one of the closest Narrowboat hire companies to Hawksbury Junction and the Atherstone flight.
+Secondly Midland Mallard are located on the Ashby Canal Network and can be seen on the map below.
+For more details of how long it takes to navigate through the canal system click on the following link CanalplanAC.
 This is a Canal Boat Hire Location and planner website.
 CanalPlan’s website allows you to enter details of your journey including how many hours you wish to travel each day.
-This will allow you to consider your holiday options.
+This will allow you to consider your holiday options and decide where to go.

 Points Of interest on the Ashby Canal Include various pubs and cafes detailed below…